Notarin/Miss-Snow/README.md

-# Music-bot
+# Miss Snow
-!not done!
-Nor useable!
+in progress